David Rumsey Historical Map Collection

+Collection

+David Rumsey giving a guided tour of his collection.

+Rumsey began collecting maps in 1980.
+He started digitizing and uploading his collection in 1997 and launched his website to display the maps in 1999.
+In 2001, he became the first person to make GIS freely available to people online with an updated version of his website that let users layer different maps on top of each other.
 After 2004 Rumsey expanded the collection to include maps from the 16th through 21st centuries, covering more of the world.
 In 2008 the collection's website was cited as one of only seven websites with freely available "skillfully compiled carto-bibliographic entries with corresponding early-map images."
 At that time the site comprised 16,000 digital images.

-In February 2009, David Rumsey announced that the entire collection would be donated to Stanford University, including 150,000 maps and their digital images, as well as the database used to track the images.
-Stanford houses the collection in the new David Rumsey Map Center which opened in the main library in 2016.
-The website (where the images are posted on-line) was to continue as a separate public resource.

-As of July 2025, there were over 141,000 digitized items available through the website, hundreds of which were hosted through Google Earth layers.
+As of August 2026, there were over 150,000 digitized items available through the website, hundreds of which were hosted through Google Earth layers.
 Select maps are also featured at the Rumsey Maps island in Second Life. as well as 2D and 3D GIS.
 A new MapRank search tool has been added enabling geographical searching of about 60,000 maps from the collection by map location and coverage.
 In addition, a georeferencing tool has been added that allows site users to georeference and display any of the maps in the collection.
 The website has additional viewers from Luna Imaging, Inc, including the LUNA browser which doesn’t require any special plug-ins or software to view the collection, zoom into image detail, create slide shows, media groups, or presentations.

 The website also has a blog listing new additions to the collection, featured maps, news, videos, and related sites.

 When a document is found on the website, it is usually accompanied by extensive metadata, such as author, date of publication, short title, type, dimensions, note(s), area, full title of the document, full title of the publication it may be part of with notes and download options.